edgauthier/pfsense-backup/README.md

 Compatability
 =============

-This has been updated to support the new CSRF token in the pfSense login page and tested with 2.1.3-RELEASE.
+This has been updated to support the new CSRF token in the pfSense login page and tested with 2.1.3-RELEASE and 2.1.5-RELEASE.

 Usage
 =====